Documentation

 Updated 11/16/2025

-- When you build and configure a new Questionnaire in your Dashboard, this instructs Sloane to ask callers specific questions and collect their answers
+- When you build and configure a Questionnaire in your Dashboard, Sloane will ask callers specific questions and collect their answers.

-- Unlike antiquated numeric prompt telephony systems (e.g., press #1 for business hours), Sloane's Questionnaire Mode asks questions in a natural conversation flow
+- Unlike outdated numeric phone tree systems (e.g., “press 1 for business hours”), Sloane\'s Questionnaire Mode asks questions in a natural conversational flow.

-- Caller responses to questionnaires viewable in the Questionnaire page in your Dashboard
+- Caller reponses are viewable in the Responses tab in the Questionnaire page

-- In the left Sidebar, expand the AI accordion and select Questionnaire
+- In the left Sidebar, expand the My AI accordion and select Questionnaire.

-- Create a name for your questionnaire in the Questionnaire Name input box
+- Enter a name for your questionnaire in the Questionnaire Name input box.

 ☎️ How to Configure Questionnaire Triggers

-- If you want Sloane to always initiate your questionnaire when she answers, then select Always Trigger at Start of Call
+- To have Sloane always start your questionnaire when she answers a call, select Always Trigger at Start of Call.

-- If you want Sloane to only initiate your quesitonnaire when a caller says specific words or phrases, then select Custom Keywords and then enter keywords in the Caller Keywords input box below:
+- To trigger the questionnaire only when callers mention specific words or phrases, select Custom Keywords and enter your keywords in the Caller Keywords box:

 ⛰ How to Create Questions

-- Optional: Specify the answer format that the question requires in the Expected Answer Format dropdown
+- Optional: Choose the required response type in the Expected Answer Format dropdown.

-- Optional: Include a follow-up question in the Follow-up Prompt input box
+- Optional: Add a follow-up prompt in the Follow-up Prompt box.

 May I have your name, please?
 Alex Sacks